How is HPV infection prevented?

 If used correctly, condoms can help reduce the risk of genital HPV, and also provide protection against other sexually transmitted diseases.
 However, because HPV is transmitted through genital skin contact (not just sexual intercourse), condoms don’t provide 100% protection against HPV.

-Vaccination and cervical cancer screening (with regular Pap smears) are complementary measures – both are recommended.
+Vaccination and cervical cancer screening (with regular cervical screening tests) are complementary measures – both are recommended.
 For further information regarding how to prevent HPV, speak with your healthcare professional.